modiholodri/Movie-File-Merger-User-Manual/installation/mediainfo_installation.md

 ## MediaInfo Installation
-You can download MediaInfo from http://mediainfo.sourceforge.net/en.
+You can download MediaInfo from the [MediaInfo website](http://mediainfo.sourceforge.net/en).

 Install MediaInfo with default settings.